SymfonyCasts/symfony7/sfcasts/entity-repository.md

 queries!
 The first finds all the incomplete ships and the second is the `findAll()` from `findMyShip()`.
 Perfect!

-Next, let's improve our fixtures and make them 100 times more fun a library called Foundry.
+Next, let's improve our fixtures and make them 100 times more fun with a library called Foundry.
 This will let us create a whole fleet of Starships as if we had a replicator.
 Let's do it!